wallet616/wScroll/README.md

   </div>
 </div>
 ```
 Finaly add somewhere script that runs the library.
-Folowing arguments means in the order: `id of the element`, `height in pixels`.
+Folowing arguments means in the order: `ID_of_the_element`.
 ```
-<script>wScroll("test01", 250);</script>
+<script>wScroll("test01");</script>
 ```
-To leve the height as it was, se the second argument to `0`.
-Everything should works fine.
+Height of the object that you call the function on always matchest hte height of that element.
+It means if You set fixed size it will be that fixed size, if you set height to `100%` then it will match te height of the parent.
-Important: You can change properties of the object that You runs the script on, but You cannot change directly the content of that object.
+Important: You can change properties of the object that You runs the script on, but You cannot change directly the content *(but You can chane the properties like height and width)* of that object.
 In case you want to dynamicly change the content, it is necesery to create one more object inside of the very first one, like that called `myDiv`.
 Then modify `myDiv` in any way you want.